Well not at that moment it isn't until the situation calms down, If it was me I'd be staying away from North Africa at the moment for starters.

 And Valley of the Kings - go in the afternoon just after lunch after all the tour buses have departed as it's much quieter.
 The hike over the tops from Hatshepsut temple in the valley of the Queens is also well worth the effort ( assuming you aren't going in summer).

-Enjoy over 5 years ago
+Enjoy almost 6 years ago

 It's a tough question as the pyramids are very iconic, but in reality many people report them as being a bit underwhelming as they're nowhere near as huge as you might imagine them from childhood.

 Most trips/tours to Egypt will pass through Cairo, so it's definitely worth seeing the Pyramids and the The Museum of Egyptian Antiquities, but for more spectacular and informative historical sights also visit Luxor, Karnak or Abu Simbel.
 Heading down to the desert and sleeping under the stars is also a great experience. almost 6 years ago